alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 #### Why Serialization Breaks the Pattern
 A major risk of the `Result` pattern is the temptation to return the object directly to a generic JSON serializer.
 When you do this, you lose the "Making Illegal States Unrepresentable" guarantee.[^illegal-states]

+> **Aside:** A generic serializer is like a toddler with a marker: it will eagerly “help” by drawing *every property it can reach* onto your public API.

 In your C# code, the private constructor enforces the invariant (you can’t have both value and error at the same time).
 A generic serializer doesn’t know (or care) about that—it just sees properties and prints them: